chobolife/study_english/bread_barbershop/Season_1/16_Intern's_Secret.md

 - Well, someday I want to be a great barber like you.
 - That's nice, but I'm afraid we're not hiring anyone in the shop right now.
 - All right.
-- Wilk, now pull her out, would you?
+- Wilk, now put her out, would you?
 - You got it.
 * * *
 - Princess!
+Did he hurt you?
 - She's... a princess?
 - That's right.
 We're booked for the next decade.
 - There's no space for all this cash.